-Information has been the driving force of success for many modern businesses.
-This is because an advanced understanding of the implementation, impact, and consequences of data on a company can promote better awareness of its operations and maximize outcomes.
-In fact, according to a 2016 McKinsey report, companies that embrace data and analytics can experience significant returns, specifically, a 6 to 9% revenue increase.
+Information is critical to the success of businesses across virtually every industry.
+This is because an advanced understanding of the implementation, impact, and consequences of data on a company can lead to smarter decision making, resulting in better outcomes and enhanced processes.
+In fact, according to a 2016 McKinsey report, companies that embrace data and analytics can experience a 6 to 9% revenue increase.

-This means it’s a no-brainer for businesses to embrace data, but that’s the only first step.
-The next step is understanding that data, followed by gaining actionable insights.
+Given that fact, it’s a no-brainer that businesses should embrace data, but that’s the only first step.
+The next, and arguably one of the most important, steps is understanding that data and gaining actionable insights.
 And to do either of those things effectively, data contextualization is key.
-In this article we’ll investigate how contextualization can be a critical player in business strategy and shaping the future of business.
+In this article we’ll explore how contextualization can be a critical element in your business’s strategy and help shape future success.

-To be helpful, data needs to tell a story to help stakeholders understand successes, challenges, future trends, and make smarter decisions.
-But reports and numbers on their own don’t help – the information needs to be presented in a way that is easily understood and benefits the reader.
+To be helpful, data must tell a story that helps stakeholders understand successes, challenges, future trends, and pain points, and helps them make smarter decisions.
+But reports and numbers on their own don’t help – the information needs to be presented in a compelling and digestible way.
 Traditional data analytics can be static and tabular, failing to capture the evolution of complex data relationships.
 That’s where contextualization comes in.
-By connecting the dots between data from disparate sources, you can transform data into stories and gain richer insights.
+With the full-stack Gemini platform, you can connect the dots between data from disparate sources and transform data into stories and gain richer insights.

 There are many ways in which data and data storytelling can benefit a business, but one that has overarching implications is contextualizing data to boost productivity.
 When armed with data – and meaningful insights – businesses can create higher performing teams which lead to better outcomes overall.